LaunchCodeEducation/lchs/src/chapters/classes-and-objects/what-are-objects.rst

 A quick search of the web returns this fact:

-   Python is an Object-Oriented Programming language (OOP).
+   Python is an Object-Oriented Programming language.

-In this book, we won't give a detailed explanation of what OOP means, but we will take a closer look at the idea behind *objects*.
+In this book, we won't give a detailed explanation of what *object-oriented programming* (OOP) means, but we will take a closer look at the idea behind *objects*.

 We have worked with objects many times already---turtle objects, string objects, list objects, etc. However, we never explained what objects represent